Develop or Renew a Faculty-Led Embedded Program

 - Per-student budget

-- Letter of support written and signed by the Chancellor or Designee confirming the campus' commitment to a dollar-for-dollar match
+- Letter of support written and signed by the Chancellor or Designee confirming the campus' commitment to a full or partial financial match

 Information for Recipients

-- A standing committee appointed by the Vice President for Commonwealth Campuses and the Vice Provost for Global Programs will review applications and make recommendations for the award winners.
-The final decision will be made by the Vice President and Vice Provost.
+- A standing committee appointed by the Vice President for Commonwealth Campuses and the Vice Provost for Global will review applications and make recommendations for the award winners.
+The final decision will be made by the Vice Provost for Global or their designee.

 - Funds will be transferred to the campus finance officer approximately two weeks after award notification.
 Receiving campuses should contact their finance officers to access funds.